nathanstorm689/outlook-meeting-notes-plus/README.md

 The default template can be customised, or you can write a new template using mustache syntax (see [the manual](https://mustache.github.io/mustache.5.html)).
 All .msg [fields](https://hiraokahypertools.github.io/msgreader/typedoc/interfaces/MsgReader.FieldsData.html)
-can be used in a template, and there are also some additional helper functions you can use to format fields.
+can be used in a template, and there are also some additional helper fields and functions you can use to format fields.

 ### Default template
 The default template for notes is: